 I’m a patient and would love to join your service on Sunday.
 Please can you tell me more about it?

 We do not have a Sunday service.
-We have a Catholic Mass at 4pm on a Monday and Church of England / Free Church Communion service at 12noon on a Wednesday.
+We have a Catholic Mass at 4pm on a Monday, Morning Prayer on Wednesday at 9:30am, and Christian Worship on a Thursday at 4pm (which may include Holy Communion).
 We do have a chaplain in hospital on a Sunday and if you’d like him / her to visit please contact us.

 We’ve just been told that my partner hasn’t got long to live.
 I’m trying to be strong for her but inside I am feeling devastated.
 Please can I come and talk to someone?